-The estimated groundwater production is 14,313 AF for CY 2020, which is about two and a half times the groundwater production in 1975 (Figure 4-1), confirming a trend of increased groundwater production over the last 44 years, although there was a downward trend since 2013 due to conservation by urban users in the face of prolonged drought.
-The estimated consumptive use of water for urban, agricultural and golf course, and industrial use for CY 2020 is 13,376 AF (Section 5.7).
+The estimated groundwater production is 13,577 AF for CY 2021, which is about 2 and half times the groundwater production in 1975 (Figure 4-1), confirming a trend of increased groundwater production over the last 44 years, although there was a downward trend since 2013 due to conservation by urban users in the face of prolonged drought.
+The estimated consumptive use of water for urban, agricultural and golf course, and industrial use for CY 2021 is 12,622 AF (Section 5.7).